UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 We add full crossovers at the seam and half crossovers at the left and right edges of the helices.
 Note that the offset specified for a full crossover is that of the half crossover on the right side.

-Also, at this point the scaffold is a single strand, so we can call `design.set_scaffold` to set it as the scaffold for the `DNAOrigamiDesign`.
+Also, at this point the scaffold is a single strand, so we can call `scaffold.set_scaffold()` to set it as the scaffold .

 ```python
 def main():